 With fewer than 20,000 troops in the city and less than 100 tanks, Stalin’s generals finally began sending reinforcements into the city and surrounding areas.
 Fighting raged in the streets of Stalingrad, with both sides using snipers poised on the roofs of the city’s buildings.

-Russian generals Georgy Zhukov and Aleksandr Vasilevsky organized Russian troops, augmented by forces from allies Romania and Hungary, in the mountains to the north and west of the city.
+Russian generals Georgy Zhukov and Aleksandr Vasilevsky organized Russian troops in the mountains to the north and west of the city.
 From there, they launched a counterattack, famously known as Operation Uranus.

 Although they again sustained significant losses, Russian forces were able to form what in essence was a defensive ring around the city by late November 1942, trapping the nearly 300,000 German and Axis troops in the 6th Army.
 This effort became the subject of a propaganda film produced after the war, The Battle of Stalingrad.